-Combined assurance
+Integrated assurance

-The audit & sustainability committee reviewed and approved the integrated assurance model, comprising risk management, regulatory compliance, internal audit and external audit, following which the Board approved the Group Integrated Assurance Policy on the strength of the committee's recommendation that the policy be adopted.
+The audit & sustainability committee has approved an integrated assurance model, comprising risk management, regulatory compliance, internal audit and external audit, following which the Board approved the Group Integrated Assurance Policy on the strength of the committee's recommendation that the policy be adopted.

 The integrated assurance model assists in addressing control over the key risks facing the Group.
-Such risks and their mitigating controls are identified and controlled by management, within a risk framework determined by the risk management committee.
+Such risks and their mitigating controls are identified and controlled by executive management, within a risk framework determined by the risk management committee.